kopeio/networking/README.md

 `ip link` manipulation (though VXLAN has an ARP helper process).
 Alongside each routing option there is documentation on what is actually going on under the covers.

-kops-routing is not tied to a particular cloud provider.
+kopeio-networking is not tied to a particular cloud provider.
 VXLAN and IPSEC should work everywhere UDP is supported!

 ## Transport Choices

-kops-routing is also relatively transport agnostic, supporting several different modes:
+kopeio-networking is also relatively transport agnostic, supporting several different modes:

 * `layer2` requires Layer-2 networking connectivity, and is thus primarily useful on bare metal (though it also works on AWS in a single AZ & subnet).
 It sets up a `ip route` for